yoanhuke/laravel-n8n/README.md

-<h1> Laravel N8N - A complete, expressive, and fluent Laravel client for the n8n</h1>
+<h1> Laravel N8N - A complete, expressive, and fluent N8N Laravel client</h1>

 A complete, expressive, and fluent Laravel client for the n8n public REST API and Webhooks Triggering, empowering PHP developers to interact